SchweppeG/aoc2020/README.md

 # Advent of Code

-My  Advent of Code solutions
+My Advent of Code 2020 solutions.
+This year I write my solutions in `go` to learn it better.